 All of us musicians learn and then set aside countless pieces.

-Sometimes, we excitedly return to old favorites but then feel glum when we realize that music we once performed with ease is now surprisingly difficult.
+Sometimes, we excitedly return to old favorites but then feel glum when we realize that music we once performed with ease now seems surprisingly difficult.

 With a discerning approach to practice, though, we can revive old repertoire and perform it better than ever before.

-Here are 6 strategies for bringing rusty pieces up to stage-ready condition.
+Here are 6 strategies for restoring rusty pieces to stage-ready condition.

 1. Rekindle Affection for a Piece